 Is creating a WordPress website right for your business?
 The advantages of using this powerful website platform are compelling.

 While there are negatives to using WordPress, these can be easily rectified or avoided either with the help of a professional website development team or by carefully following best practice when developing your WordPress website.

 There’s a reason for WordPress’ popularity.
-With its ease-of-use, a range of plugins that’s second-to-none and a thriving developer community, it could be the platform to propel your business to success.
+With its ease-of-use, a range of plugins that are second-to-none and a thriving developer community, it could be the platform to propel your business to success.